-The AVIONICS BUS connects to the MAIN BUS through two RAYELEC L-44, 12v 40amp relays each controlled by individual GREEN AVIONICS switches on the instrument panel.
-When either of the two GREEN Avionics switches are activated, +12v DC is applied to one of the RAYELEC Avionics Bus relays energizing the AVIONICS BUS.
-For redundancy, one GREEN Avionics switch is powered by the TRIM Circuit Breaker while the other GREEN Avionics Switch is powered by the STARTER Circuit Breaker.
-Either Avionics switch/RAYELEC combination will provide power to the AVIONICS BUS.
+The AVIONICS BUS connects to the MAIN BUS through two individual GREEN AVIONICS switches on the instrument panel.
+When either of the two GREEN Avionics switches are activated, +12v DC is applied to the AVIONICS BUS.
+Either Avionics switch will provide power to the AVIONICS BUS.
+See figure #3 for details.